 While I was driving there I wasn’t really happy about the road, neither my car was appreciating the rough long pathway, although I was very impressed by the cute casitas facing the water.
 They seemed spacious and comfortable with guaranteed privacy.
-Kayak was available for the guests use and a little restaurant close to the water for breakfast lunch and dinner.
+Kayaks are available for the guests use and a little restaurant close to the water for breakfast lunch and dinner.
 Really beautiful and romantic choice.
-Probably the non easy access is done on purpose to preserve the privacy.
+Probably the non-easy access is done on purpose to preserve the privacy.
 I’d like to think that way.

-This hotel is one of the oldest and most popular, with luxury cabañas spread around a think forest, a restaurant by a long and comfortable pier from where you can safely jump in the fresh blue water.
-It is not a property I would chose, for some reason, but I understand its success.
+This hotel is one of the oldest and most popular, with luxury cabañas spread around a thick forest, a restaurant by a long and comfortable pier from where you can safely jump in the fresh blue water.
+It is not a property I would choose, for some reason, but I understand its success.

 Being a new hotel I don’t really want to expose myself with a review because I believe they are adding up their final touches.
 As far as I have seen, though, despite de luxury intentions, I didn’t really like the taste in the decorations and adorns, as I found it too bulky and cold, not very much in harmony with the naturalistic environment.
 But, as I said, just my personal opinion.

 Such a cute lovely property in the middle of lush vegetation and overlooking the blue lagoon but not right on the water.
 The managers are going out of their way to make their guests feel at home and make up the lack of direct access to the lagoon with their warm welcome and helpful suggestions.
 They have a deal with the guys at LOS RAPIDOS, which is actually one of my favourite place on the lagoon, so the guest can enjoy the fresh water without paying the access to their facilities.
 The rooms are really cozy and welcoming.